- Difficulty: Moderate

 Day 1: Arrival in Avila

 Arrival to the historic walled city of Avila and a chance to visit its emblematic 11th century City Walls, medieval Cathedral, convent, chapels, museums...
 Don't forget your camera!

 Day 2: Villafranca to Barco de Avila

-Bicycle and equipment hand-over.
-Transfer by car to the cycle starting point, in the foothills of the impressive Gredos Mountains.
+Bicycle hand-over.
+Local transfer to your starting point, in the foothills of the impressive Gredos Mountains.
 Follow small country roads through rural countryside to reach the lovely town of Barco de Avila where you will spend two nights.

 28 miles (44 km) / Climb: 401 m